-- Serves as in-house reporter to unearth and flesh out compelling caregiver, volunteer and constituent stories for use on the ALZWA blog and Chapter social media.
+- Serves as in-house reporter to unearth and flesh out compelling caregiver, volunteer and constituent stories for use on the Chapter social media and blog.

 - Assists the Director of Marketing and Communications with public relations including, but not limited to: daily media monitoring, writing press releases and creating press kits.

 - Serves as a secondary contact for media requests, including responding to reporters, recruiting/coaching appropriate Chapter spokesperson and preparing talking points.